+- Tap Esc to exit this stakeout method.

 - Change stakeout methods.
+To stake:

-To stake: - To the road, double-tap an empty part of the map. - To a string, tap the string in the map. - A station on a string, tap the station on a string in the map.
+- To the road, double-tap an empty part of the map.

+- To a string, tap the string in the map.

+- A station on a string, tap the station on a string in the map.